It’s About Time

 - People: It goes without saying that people are at the center of implementing processes.
 Furthermore, extensive employee education will be required to comply with GDPR.

 - Technology: While the GDPR is much too broad to lend itself to compliance by just deploying some hardware and software, there are many technological solutions that will be critical to enabling the various processes, protection and people aspects described above.

 There are thousands of details involved in addressing GDPR requirements, but the journey towards compliance will benefit the organization in numerous, very valuable ways that reach far beyond satisfying the regulation itself.

-In order to get started, here are some suggestions for areas on which to focus first while you start strategizing and defining your compliance action plan:
+To get started, here are a few key areas to focus on while you start strategizing and defining your compliance action plan:

 - The processes, people and technology measures you deploy will need to address how personal data is stored or processed by your organization, so the first step is to identify everywhere that personal data is collected, stored and used.